xcp-ng-rpms/pyproject-rpm-macros/README.md

 pyproject RPM macros
 ====================

-This is a provisional implementation of pyproject RPM macros for Fedora 30+.
+This is a provisional implementation of pyproject RPM macros for Fedora.

 These macros are useful for packaging Python projects that use the [PEP 517] `pyproject.toml` file, which specifies the package's build dependencies (including the build system, such as setuptools, flit or poetry).